Abduwali Muse: Attack on Maersk Alabama

+Age dispute

+There was some confusion as to his age.
+No birth record of Muse exists as his mother gave birth at home through a midwife.
+According to the New York Daily News, he was at the time 17 to 19 years old.
 When initially captured, U.S. officials reported Muse as being 16 to 20 years old, and that his name was Abduhl Wali-i-Musi.
 U.S. secretary of defense Robert Gates asserted that all four pirate suspects were between the ages of 17 and 19.

+Muse's mother, Adar Abdurahman Hassan, stated in a telephone interview with the Associated Press that U.S. authorities had both his name and age wrong.
+She indicated that Muse was 16 years old, named him as Abdi Wali Abdulqadir Muse, and stated that he had gone missing after heading for school 15 days before the hijacking.
+Muse's father, Abdiqadir Muse Gedi, gave his son's birthdate as 20 November 1993, which would have made him 15 at the time of the hijacking.
+In an interview with the BBC Somali service, Muse's mother also appealed to the U.S. government and president to free her son, asserting that Muse had been lured into pirate activity by "gangsters with money".
+She claimed that he had only been involved in piracy for 15days, while the U.S. judiciary determined that Muse had led piracy activities for five weeks before targeting the Maersk Alabama.

 On 20 April 2009, CBC News reported that U.S. officials indicated that investigators had confirmed Muse was over 18, which removed additional steps that would be required to prosecute him had it been determined that he was a minor.

-Muse's mother, Adar Abdurahman Hassan, stated in a telephone interview with the Associated Press that U.S. authorities had both his name and age wrong.
-She indicated that he was only 16 years old (Muse himself later admitted that he was 18 years old) and that his name was Abdi Wali Abdulqadir Muse.
-In an interview with the BBC Somali service, Muse's mother also appealed to the U.S. government and president to free her son, asserting that Muse had been lured into pirate activity by wealthy unnamed criminals.
+According to court testimony by NYPD detective Frederick Galloway, Muse admitted that he was "between 18 and 19" during questioning.
+While Muse's prison profile listed him as 21 in 2011, his age remained disputed following his trial.